firefly-iii/docs/docs/docs/csv/errors/duplicate_transactions.md

 These numbers may have slight variations.
 Firefly III will see the difference and create what seems to be a duplicate transaction.
 The user interface may not show you the trailing digits leading you finding a duplicate transaction.

+### Different internal or external ID's

+Hidden deep in the JSON comparisons you may find a field called `external_id` or `internal_reference`.
+These fields will sometimes be different.
+Spectre is known to change these up every now and then just for the heck of it.

 ## Other issues?

 Please open a ticket [on GitHub](https://github.com/firefly-iii/firefly-iii/).